 How can someone who claims to love you so much, treat you so wrong?
 How can we love and want to help someone so much, who hits us with our biggest fears to hurt us so much time and time again?

-The narcissistic personality disorder is a disorder, and it’s on a spectrum it’s who they are, and they can not change, if they wanted to they could learn coping strategies to manage the disorder, yet as most don’t want to look too deeply into who they are, and are very quick to blame others, this will most likely not happen.
+The narcissistic personality disorder is a disorder, and it’s on a spectrum; it’s who they are.
+They can not change, if they wanted to, they could learn coping strategies to manage the disorder, yet as most don’t want to look too deeply into who they are, and are very quick to blame others, this will most likely not happen.